Gavi collaborated with the Meningitis Vaccine Project to deliver an affordable vaccine in less than 10 years

-Gavi countries receive support for preventive campaigns on a one-dose vaccination schedule, as well as associated supplies.
+Countries receive support for preventive campaigns on a one-dose vaccination schedule.
+They also get support for injection supplies.
 Countries receiving support for preventive campaigns do not receive a vaccine introduction grant.
-However, Gavi provides US$ 0.65 per individual in the target population of the campaign to help cover operational costs (expected to cover approximately 80% of the total estimated cost).
-Gavi’s aim is to facilitate timely and effective delivery of vaccines to the target population.
+Gavi provides US$ 0.65 per individual in the target population to help cover operational costs.

 Introduction into the routine immunisation system

-Gavi provides support for a one-dose meningitis A vaccination schedule, as well as associated injection supplies.
-Countries will receive a one-time cash vaccine introduction grant for the additional introduction costs.
-It is expected that the government and partners cover the remaining costs associated with the vaccine introduction.
+Gavi provides support for a one-dose meningitis A vaccination schedule and injection supplies.
+Countries receive a one-time vaccine introduction grant for additional introduction costs.

 Mini catch-up campaigns

 Gavi also supports simultaneous one-time “mini catch-up” campaigns.
-These target babies born between the preventive campaign and the introduction of the vaccine into the routine vaccination schedule.
+These target babies born between the preventive campaign and the routine introduction of the vaccine.

-Gavi contributes to a meningitis emergency stockpile to control outbreaks.
-The stockpile can include meningitis A as well as other serotypes, depending on the cause of the outbreak (Men AC; Men ACW/ACYW).
-This support covers emergency outbreaks in the 26 countries in the African meningitis belt.
+Gavi contributes to an emergency stockpile to control outbreaks in the meningitis belt.
+The stockpile can include meningitis A as well as other serotypes, depending on the cause of the outbreak (men AC; men ACW/ACYW).

 Controlled temperature chain (CTC)